liteapi-travel/java-sdk/README.md

 ## List of Countries

-The API returns the list of countries available along with its ISO-2 code.
+The getCountries function returns the list of countries available along with its ISO-2 code.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>
 ```java